 On January 8, 2021, EID and the facility's former unit operations leader were indicted by the DOJ on two felony and one misdemeanor charges of violations of the Clean Air Act related to the release.
 On January 18, 2022, the U.S. District Court of the Southern District of Texas dismissed the felony charge for failing to implement a safety practice.
 The maximum statutory penalties per charge are \$500,000, or twice the gross gain or loss derived from the incident, as well as up to three years of probation and related ongoing reporting obligations.
 While the company moved to dismiss the remaining charges, the DOJ appealed the dismissal of the felony charge.
-The trial is currently scheduled for October 2022.
+In August 2022, the court reversed its prior dismissal of the failing to implement a safety practice charge and denied the company's motion to dismiss the remaining charges.
+The trial is currently scheduled for March 2023.